telerik/winforms-docs/controls/gridview/expression-editor/design-time.md

 ---
-title: Design-time
+title: Design Time
-page_title: Design-time | RadGridView
+page_title: Design Time - WinForms GridView Control
-description: Use the RadExpressionEditor at design-time to construct the formula used for the cells values.
+description: Learn how to use RadExpressionEditor at design-time to construct the formula used for the cells values in WinForms GridView.
 slug: winforms/gridview/expression-editor/design-time
 tags: design-time
 published: True